Old age: Definitions

-Definitions of old age include official definitions, sub-group definitions, and four dimensions as follows.
+Current definitions of old age include official definitions, sub-group definitions, and four dimensions as follows.

 Official definitions

-Most developed Western countries set the retirement age between 62 and 67; this is also generally considered to mark the transition from middle to old age.
-Having one's age within this range is commonly a requirement to become eligible for senior social programs.
-In non-Western nations, old age can begin as early as the mid-40s or as late as the 70s.
+Most developed Western countries set the retirement age around the age of 65; this is also generally considered to mark the transition from middle to old age.
+Reaching this age is commonly a requirement to become eligible for senior social programs.

 Old age cannot be universally defined because it is context-sensitive.
 The United Nations, for example, considers old age to be 60 years or older.
 In contrast, a 2001 joint report by the U.S. National Institute on Aging and the World Health Organization [WHO] Regional Office for Africa set the beginning of old age in Sub-Saharan Africa at 50.
 This lower threshold stems primarily from a different way of thinking about old age in developing nations.
 Unlike in the developed world, where chronological age determines retirement, societies in developing countries determine old age according to a person's ability to make active contributions to society.
-This number is also significantly affected by lower life expectancy rates throughout the developing world.
+This number is also significantly affected by lower life expectancy throughout the developing world.
+Dating back to the Middle Ages and prior, what certain scholars thought of as old age varied depending on the context, but the state of being elderly was often thought as being 60 years of age or older in many respects.

 Sub-group definitions

 Gerontologists have recognized that people experience very different conditions as they approach old age.
-In developed countries, many people in their 60s and 70s are still fit, active, and able to care for themselves.
-However, after 80, they generally become increasingly frail, a condition marked by serious mental and physical debilitation.
+In developed countries, many people in their later 60s and 70s (frequently called "early old age") are still fit, active, and able to care for themselves.
+However, after age 80, they generally become increasingly frail, a condition marked by serious mental and physical debilitation.

 Therefore, rather than lumping together all people who have been defined as old, some gerontologists have recognized the diversity of old age by defining sub-groups.
 One study distinguishes the young-old (60 to 69), the middle-old (70 to 79), and the very old (80+).
-Another study's sub-grouping is young-old (65 to 74), middle-old (75 to 84), and oldest-old (85+).
-A third sub-grouping is young-old (65 to 74), old (74 to 84), and old-old (85+).
+Another study's sub-grouping is young-old (60 to 79), middle-old (80 to 89), and oldest-old (90+).
+A third sub-grouping is young-old (70 to 79), old (80 to 89), and old-old (90+).
 Describing sub-groups in the 65+ population enables a more accurate portrayal of significant life changes.

 Two British scholars, Paul Higgs and Chris Gilleard, have added a "fourth age" sub-group.
 In British English, the "third age" is "the period in life of active retirement, following middle age".
 Higgs and Gilleard describe the fourth age as "an arena of inactive, unhealthy, unproductive, and ultimately unsuccessful ageing".